inspiration

 Virgin wool from the Himalayas

-The Marouk MK51 is knotted from pure, very high-quality highland wool.
-Sheep live high up in the mountainous regions of the Himalayas and produce exceptionally robust and resilient wool.
-The reason for this is the high lanolin content.
-This is the only way the sheep can withstand the harsh weather.
-Mischioff only uses high-quality virgin wool for its carpets.
-This means that the wool is obtained from living sheep, which of course continue to live after shearing.
-The lanolin (wool fat) remains intact even during the processing of the wool.
-It acts as a natural waterproofing agent that repels dirt and water.
-A feature that makes our Marouk MK51 a lifelong companion and gives it its soft feel.
+The Marouk MK51 is hand-knotted from pure, high-quality highland wool.
+Sheep graze high in the Himalayan mountain regions, providing exceptionally robust and resilient wool.
+This is due to its high lanolin content, which allows the sheep to withstand the harsh weather.
+Mischioff uses only premium virgin wool for its carpets.
+This means the wool is obtained from live sheep, which, of course, continue to live after shearing.
+The lanolin (wool grease) is retained even during processing.
+It acts as a natural waterproofing agent, repelling dirt and water.
+This quality makes our Marouk MK51 a lifelong companion and gives it its soft feel.

-Of course we don't shear the sheep ourselves, but here too we keep an eye on who supplies us with the high-quality new wool.
-Like the entire production process of Mischioff fair trade carpets , our suppliers are also part of the STEP label certification.
-This Swiss label is there for us where we cannot be ourselves.
-But together we are committed to good and fair working conditions in carpet production.
+Of course, we don't shear the sheep ourselves, but we do keep a close eye on who supplies us with the high-quality virgin wool.
+Like the entire production process of Mischioff Fair Trade rugs , our suppliers are also part of the STEP Label certification.
+This Swiss label is there for us where we can't be ourselves.
+But together, we are committed to good and fair working conditions in rug production.

 Detail Marouk MK51